Frequently Asked Questions

 Querying the order status of a Certificate order

 The APIs allow you to integrate your own Control Panels, ordering, purchasing and billing systems to the SSL Partner facilities to automate part of, or all of the SSL workflow with your customers.
 The APIs help you error check in real-time and reduce the time you may spend dealing directly with customer orders.
 APIs mean automation.

-GlobalSign provides both a full XML API and a simple AJAX based API (SAPI) depending on the level of integration you require.
+GlobalSign provides both control panel integrations as well as a full XML API depending on the level of integration you require.